top of page

 We make ecological theatre, often with live music.
 We talk a lot about how difficult subjects like the climate can be to think about all the time.
 The last thing we’d want is to make a depressing climate show for people to sit through – there’s enough of that in our daily lives.
 We want to create work that energises, work that opens spaces for contemplation and coming together, and work that gives back.
 We create work for the future.

-Bradán's debut show My Lover Was a Salmon in the Climate Apocalypse won the Staging Change x VAULT award for ecologically-conscious development, and premiered at Pleasance Courtyard at Edinburgh Fringe 2022.
-Bradán's work has been called "a masterclass of gig theatre" (Everything Theatre), "the best gig theatre I've seen" (Rosie Bowden), and "eco-political theatre at its best" (audience testimony).
+Bradán's debut show My Lover Was a Salmon in the Climate Apocalypse won the Staging Change x VAULT award for ecologically-conscious development, and was followed up with Cooking the Vegan Salmon of Knowledge which won the Axis Green Arts Award at Dublin Fringe Festival, where it was also awarded support from PAN PAN through the PAN PAN Platform initiative.
+Bradán's work has been called "a masterclass of gig theatre" (Everything Theatre), "eco-political theatre at its best" (audience testimony), and "the best gig theatre I've seen" (audience testimony).

 Instagram @bradantheatre